Autodesk/maya-usd/docs/contributing.md

 Before submitting the pull request, make sure `my_feature` branch contains the relevant commits only (rebasing and/or squashing your work if needed).

+Also make sure to go through the checklist described in the pull request's template.

+Note that once your PR has been approved, it might take some time before we merge it.

 # Coding Conventions